helje5/dockSwiftOnARM/toolchain/macosx/README.md

 On a regular x86-64 Ubuntu or macOS we could just grab a snapshot, but the Swift project doesn't yet provide such for Raspberry Pis.

-Instead we are going to do is fetch a recent Swift Package Manager, but use it with the Swift 3.1 installation.
+Instead we are going to fetch a recent Swift Package Manager, but use it with the Swift 3.1 installation.

 ```bash